 The Dojo vs. The Street - David R. Packer & Kaja Sadowski

 Sunday 3:30-5:30 (Room 1)

-The debate over whether a given technique is better suited for training and sport, or for self-defense, is a well-worn cliché in martial arts circles.
-We'll look at some of the fallacies behind this argument, and work through a training model for taking any martial technique from the safety of a martial arts class to the chaos of a fight, and back again.
+Tired of arguing about whether a technique will work "in the street"?
+Want to introduce stress testing to your classes safely?
+We'll introduce a training model for taking any martial technique from the safety of a martial arts class to the chaos of a fight, and back again.